tonyskidmore/cookiecutter-terraform/{{cookiecutter.repo_name}}/examples/001-example/README.md

 # 001-example

-This is a minimal example of using the content in this repo
+This is a minimal example of using the content in this repository.

 ````bash